 - To successfully present your board, make sure to play with colors and strategically place ingredients so those with similar colors or textures are placed separately.
 If you are decorating your sweet arancini with freeze-dried red berries, make sure to arrange them far from red ingredients like strawberries or cherry candy.

 - For easier assembly, place all of your toppings in different-sized bowls.
 Use bigger ones to more of those treats everybody loves!

-For a pop of white, make these Matcha Green Tea and White Chocolate Rice Truffles to add in with the other delicacies.
+For a pop of light green, make these Matcha Green Tea and White Chocolate Rice Truffles to add in with the other delicacies.

 Crispy Rice Cakes

 For another easy-to-make and Internet-loved recipe, try these crispy rice cakes with your preferred toppings.
 Shape into balls after the rice has cooked and cooled, or follow the same technique as the pressed sushi recipe to shape into small rectangles.
 Sear the small rice bites in a nonstick skillet until golden brown for that addictive crunchy finish.

 The best part about this recipe is that it can be served in a variety of flavors, either for a finger food appetizer, or a sushi dinner.
 Here are some of our favorites:

 Are you loving that crispy rice texture?
 Here’s another little something you can make with rice that is fun and has a lot of potential to become a TikTok trend: Puffed Rice.
 Use as a topping in any of your favorite desserts for a crunch or as a substitute for cereal in your morning bowls or afternoon snacks.